shams-sam/shams-sam.github.io-master/_posts/2017-07-04-building-stopword-list-for-information-retrieval-system.md

 * It is an empirical law formulated using mathematical statistics that states that many types of data in physical and social sciences can be approximated with a **Zipfian Distribution (ZD)**.

-* ZD belongs to a family of discrete power law probabiliy distributions.
+* ZD belongs to a family of discrete power law probability distributions.

 ### Observations